A comparative study of $2d$ Ising model at different boundary conditions using Cellular Automata: Introduction

-Numerical methods like Markov chain, Metropolis \cite{Metropolis:1953}, Spin-Flipping, Wolff algorithm \cite{Ulli:1989} take a lot of time to simulate the Ising model.
-Monte Carlo is one of the simulation methods which has been widely used for studying Ising models \cite{Zheng:1998}.
+Numerical methods like Markov chain, Metropolis \cite{5}, Wolff algorithm \cite{6} take a lot of time to simulate the Ising model.
+Monte Carlo is one of the simulation methods which has been widely used for studying Ising models \cite{7}.
 Lot of work has been done for mapping Ising models using CA. A deterministic CA (DCA) is mostly used for this purpose.
-Domany and Kinzel \cite{Domany:1984} modelled a DCA in triangular lattice with conditional probabilities as the transition rule to map Ising problems in two dimensions with representation of directed percolation.
-The so called Q2R CA \cite{Zabolitzky:1988} is a deterministic, reversible, nonergodic and fast method that is used for the microcanonical Ising model.
-Many authors have produced results based on this model \cite{Stauffer:2000,Kremer:1992,Moukarzel:1989}.
-The Creutz CA \cite{Creutz:1986} has simulated the $2d$ Ising model successfully near the critical region under periodic bc and using this Creutz CA, the Ising model simulations in higher dimensions e.g., in $3d$ \cite{Aktekin:1995}, $4d$ \cite{Aktekin:1996}, $8d$ \cite{Aktekin:1997} have been done.
+Domany and Kinzel \cite{8} modelled a DCA in triangular lattice with conditional probabilities as the transition rule which maps $2d$ Ising model by the directed percolation.
+The so called Q2R CA \cite{9} (so named by G\'{e}rard Vichniac \cite{10}) is a deterministic, reversible, nonergodic and fast method that is used for the microcanonical Ising model.
+Many authors have produced results based on this model \cite{11,12,13}.
+The Creutz CA \cite{14} has simulated the $2d$ Ising model successfully near the critical region under periodic bc and using this Creutz CA, the Ising model simulations in higher dimensions e.g., in $3D$ \cite{15}, $4D$ \cite{16}, $8D$ \cite{17} have been done.
 Although the Q2R and Creutz CA models are deterministic and fast, it has been demonstrated that the probabilistic model of the CA like Metropolis algorithm is more realistic for description of the Ising model even though the random number generation makes it slower.
-Probabilistic CA model under periodic bc is applied to anisotropic-layer Ising and Potts models to find the critical point and shift exponent in ref. \cite{Asgari:2008}.
-Implementation of the Ising model using two dimensional CA under different bcs other than period has not yet been studied.
+Probabilistic CA model under periodic bc has been studied in the context of an anisotropic-layer (nearest-neighbor interactions within each layer are different) Ising and Potts models to find the critical point and shift exponent between two-layers \cite{18}.
+However, Ising model using two dimensional CA under different bcs other than period has not yet been studied.

-The paper organised as follows: in \emph{section 2}, we discuss the basic theory to treat a $2d$ CA and in \emph{section 3}, we discuss how to implement it in the Ising model.
-The simulation result and discussions are given in \emph{section 4}.
-The comparision of the five bcs with three different initial conditions are discussed in \emph{section 5}.
-Our conclusion and future perspective are discussed in \emph{section 6}.
+The paper is organised as follows: in \emph{section 2}, we discuss the basic theory to treat a $2D$ CA and how to implement it in the Ising model.
+The simulation result and discussions are given in \emph{section 3}.
+The comparison of the five bcs with three different initial conditions are discussed in \emph{section 4}.
+Our conclusion and future perspective are discussed in \emph{section 5}.